SIGSAC/SIGSAC/2. What IS a computer/Lesson/Computers 101.md

 ### MBR
 **Master Boot Record**\
-512 byte section of the first sector on a disk that contains the bootloader information
+512 byte section of the first sector on a disk that contains the bootloader information.\
+MBR only works with disks up to 2 TB in size.

 ### POST
 **Power-on self-test**\